DIY Gift Ideas That Don’t Scream ‘DIY’

 Do you keep a stash of homemade DIY gifts?
 I’d love for you to share some of your favorite DIY Gift Ideas.

-If you are anxious to get busy with your handcrafted gifts, then bookmark this page or pin the following image.
+If you are anxious to get busy with your handcrafted gifts, bookmark this page or pin the following image.

 Thanks so much for spending a few minutes of your busy day with me!

-If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
-I usually send one email weekly so I won’t inundate your inbox.
+To ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly, so I won’t inundate your inbox.
 I’m sensitive to an overflowing email inbox!

 We will only use your email address to send you emails, no more than 1-2 weekly.
 In addition, you will have access to my growing library of knit & crochet patterns and other printables.
 Check back often as this library will continue to grow.
-Please know that you can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.
+You can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.

 And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
-It’s towards the top a bit.
+So, if you’d like to participate in the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
+It’s slightly towards the top.

 I have sent all my subscribers the link to the Subscriber Benefits Library.
-If you missed it or misplaced it, drop me a line.
+If you missed it or misplaced it, let me know.

 Until next time…

-Pinning right now!
+1. Pinning right now!
 I love homemade gifts that don’t seem homemade.
 I totally understand what you mean. 🙂

-Ditto Stacey!
+2. Ditto Stacey!
 I was so excited when I read the “I’m a snob” line!
 I knew exactly what you meant because I am the same.
 These gift ideas are great and you can bet I am going to use some of them (the ones I can do!).
 Thanks!

-Oh good…a fellow ‘snob’…but in a good way…right?
+1. Oh good…a fellow ‘snob’…but in a good way…right?
 I am so glad you found a bit of inspiration…that’s my goal.

 Happy crafting my friend.